thekabal/tki/docs/tools.md

   `php vendor/bin/phpcpd . --exclude=templates --exclude=vendor`

-- [`phpdcd`](https://github.com/sebastianbergmann/phpdcd) is a Dead Code
-  Detector (DCD) for PHP code.
-It scans a PHP project for all declared functions and methods and reports those as being "dead code" that are not called at least once.
-We have not resolved all errors it identifies yet, but are making progress towards doing so.
-We use it like this:

-  `php vendor/bin/phpdcd . --exclude=templates --exclude=vendor`

 - [`phpcs`](https://github.com/squizlabs/PHP_CodeSniffer) is PHP Code Sniffer.
   PHP_CodeSniffer tokenizes PHP, JavaScript and CSS files and detects violations of a defined set of coding standards.
 We use it like this: